-This easy homemade chicken noodle soup recipe is healthy, cozy, comforting, and made from scratch with simple everyday ingredients.
+This easy homemade chicken noodle soup recipe is cozy, satisfying, and made from scratch with simple everyday ingredients.
+It has just 10 minutes of prep and will get you through those chilly days!

 Don't want to make this on the stove?
 I've got you covered.
 Try my Crockpot Chicken Noodle Soup or my Instant Pot Chicken Noodle Soup.